-The Trustees have devolved certain of its activities to sub-committees for the day to day control of some of the Academy Trust's operations, details of which are listed below:
+The Trustees have devolved certain of its activities to sub committees for the day to day control of some of the Academy Trust's operations, details of which are listed below:

-Performance Management Committee.
-The Committee's purpose is to review the Executive Headteacher's performance through the year.

-Pupil Discipline Committee.
-The Committee's purpose is to consider the exclusion of pupils across the Trust in the event of an appeal or permanent exclusion.
+- Performance Management Committee.
+The Committee's purpose is to review the Executive Headteacher's performance and pay through the year. - Pupil Discipline Committee.
+The Committee's purpose is to consider the permanent exclusion of pupils across the Trust. - Finance, Audit and Operations Committee whose purpose is to look at finance, HR, Health and safety and auditing operations.

 In addition, Local Governing Bodies (LGBs) are in place at all Trust academies.
-LGBs are responsible for monitoring Attendance and Behaviour, Standards and Outcomes, Curriculum, Teaching and Learning and Admissions in greater detail and provide summary reports for Trustees to scrutinise.
+LGBs are responsible for monitoring Safeguarding, Attendance and Behaviour, Standards and Outcomes, Curriculum, Teaching and Learning and Admissions in greater detail and provide summary reports for Trustees to scrutinise.

 The role of the Executive Headteacher is to "shape and improve the educational provision" across the Trust through raising pupil attainment, leading and motivating others and to manage the organisational and educational change necessary to achieve and sustain success.
-To achieve this, the Executive Headteacher is supported by Heads of School at White's Wood Academy, Castle Wood Academy and Mercer's Wood Academy, the Head of Inclusion, the Head of Teaching and Learning and Trust Business Manager.
+To achieve this, the Executive Headteacher is supported by Heads of School at White's Wood Academy, Castle Wood Academy and Mercer's Wood Academy, the Head of Inclusion, the Head of Teaching and Learning, Head of Governance, Funding and Marketing and Trust Business Manager.